tauself/tauself.github.io/README.md

 -Algorithm to use community values for addressing hate by utilizing semi-public layers of visibility of beliefs and policies.

--Transmission systems with security utilizing community-voted weights, costs, and processes.
+-Transmission systems with security utilizing community-voted weights for risk, costs, and processes.

 Donations: